-Upon releasing her critically-acclaimed debut EP “Mantra,” Sheri was named one of Music Connection’s “Hot 100 Unsigned Artists,” and was played on radio stations KCRW, WXPN, KEAO, WAXQ among others.
-“Mantra” featured 2 underground hits, “Right Here, Right Now”, and “All He Has To Do”, that Sheri began selling sheet music for, as brides requested it to be covered at their wedding ceremonies.
-Sheri was then asked to join a 4-part vocal harmony group in Nashville, The Delilahs, which soon signed to Sony Music.
-Sheri began co-writing with legendary songwriters and artists J.D.
-Souther (The Eagles), Al Anderson (NRBQ), Jill Sobule, Shawn Mullins, Marcus Hummon and Kim Richey, as well as other Grammy-Award winning songwriters.
+Sheri further polished her artistry and songwriting voice in New York.
+Upon releasing her critically-acclaimed EP “Mantra,” Sheri was named one of Music Connection’s “Hot 100 Unsigned Artists,” and was played on radio stations KCRW and WXPN among others.
+“Mantra” featured 2 popular songs, “Right Here, Right Now,” and “All He Has To Do,” which began the phenomenon of Sheri selling its sheet music to over 1,000 brides, who’d requested it to be covered at their weddings.
+Sheri then joined a 4-part vocal harmony group in Nashville, The Delilahs, produced by Marcus Hummon (Dixie Chicks, Rascall Flatts) which signed to Sony Music.
+Sheri co-wrote songs with Grammy-Award winning songwriters J.D.
+Souther (The Eagles), Al Anderson (NRBQ), Jill Sobule, Shawn Mullins, Marcus Hummon, Tony Scalzo (Fastball) and Kim Richey, as well as other hit songwriters.